 Every day the world is evolving, and businesses must take steps in the right direction in order to meet their own needs, without compromising the ability of future generations to meet theirs.
 This is called sustainability.
-The pursuit of global environmental sustainability has been a great challenge over the years, in 2020, however, we are seeing many companies show a marked increase in their efforts to promote this.
+In the last decade, the pursuit of global environmental sustainability has been a great challenge, however, in the last two years, we have seen many companies show a marked increase in their efforts to promote this.

 BrewDog has shared that they are now carbon negative.
 This step has made them the first carbon negative international beer brand in the world!
 They are investing over £30 million into green infrastructure to support the business in reducing carbon emissions.
 This includes creating the BrewDog Forest, which aims to plant one million trees over the next few years.